quandelaa/attendance-system/README.md

 ## Features

 - Face detection running at all times via webcam using MediaPipe
-- Face recognition using DeepFace (specificaaly the ArcFace model)
+- Face recognition using DeepFace (specifically the ArcFace model)
-- Adding students with credentials (name, age, unique student id)
+- Adding students with their credentials (name, age, unique student id)
 - Automatic attendance logging and prevents duplicate entries per day
 - TTS feedback for logging in or adding students
 - SQLite database for keeping record of student data and attendance data